Help

 DROP means that MIDI note will be silenced in the converted file — its events are removed entirely.
 This is the appropriate choice when a source sound has no reasonable equivalent on the target keyboard and any replacement would sound worse than silence.

-Yes, on Pro and Studio plans.
+Yes, on any paid plan (Starter, Pro, or Studio).
 After confirming a conversion you are offered the option to save the drum mappings as a named drum map.
 On future conversions you can select this saved map from the dropdown and it will be applied automatically.

 Yes, with caveats.
 The engine's three-pass approach identifies ethnic percussion channels correctly in most cases.
 Mapping quality depends on how closely the target keyboard's drum kit matches the source.
 For highly specialised sounds, some manual overrides in the review UI will usually be needed.